 - 1. The owner/landlord must request a rent increase in writing at least sixty (60) days in advance of anniversary date of the contract.
-The owner/landlord must itemize the reasons and supporting documentation for the proposed increase.
-The PHA will review each increase to determine whether or not the request is justified. - 2.
-The adjustment in the rent will be: - the rent reasonableness determination. - 3.
-Owners/landlords may request and HUD may approve a special rent increase pursuant to the HAP Contract.
+The PHA will review each increase to determine whether or not the request is justified.

+- 2. The adjustment in the rent will be:

+- the rent reasonableness determination.

+3. Owners/landlords may request and HUD may approve a special rent increase pursuant to the HAP Contract.